May Day riots of 1894: Background

 feared that commemorating Labor Day on May 1 could become an opportunity to commemorate the riots.
 May Day celebrations have diminished in the United States, because of the creation of Labor Day.

 Causes

 One of the major causes of the riots was the Panic of 1893.
 The panic precipitated one of the most severe depressions in American history.
 The closure of two major railroads and other major companies triggered a stock market collapse.
 The New York banks had heavily invested in the stock market, and bank failures soon began.
 This caused a contraction of credit, and many other, newer, businesses started to shut down as well.
 The depression produced widespread social unrest, mostly among the now-unemployed workers.
 Some people tried to create public works programs for the unemployed, but this was unsuccessful.

-The riot is now known to have associations with left-wing politics and communism.
-The Red Scare followed soon after the riots.

 Effects

 The riots of 1894, along with the Haymarket Affair, brought about a series of discussions about the workforce in America and the depression.
 In 1904, the International Socialist Conference meeting in Amsterdam called on "all Social Democratic Party organizations and trade unions of all countries to demonstrate energetically on May First for the legal establishment of the 8-hour day, for the class demands of the proletariat, and for universal peace."
 The congress made it "mandatory upon the proletarian organizations of all countries to stop work on May 1, wherever it is possible without injury to the workers."